europace/bausparkassen-market-engine-api/README.md

 In the process, the data provided for the Finanzierungswunsch as well as the applicant data are transmitted to the product provider.

 The product provider:
-- Checks the Vollständigkeit of the Vorgang
+- Checks the feasibility of the Vorgang
-- Checks the Machbarkeit of the request
+- Checks the completness of the request
 - May adjusts the request
 - Calculates the 2/3 - conditions

-### Accepting
+### Acceptance

-If all the necessary data is available and the preliminary check was successful, the accepting of the case can take place.
+If all the necessary data is available and the preliminary check was successful, the case can be accepted.
 In this process, the customer's request, i.e. the provided data of the Finanzierungswunsch, as well as the applicant data are transmitted to the product provider.

 The product provider should then, in turn, carry out all steps necessary for accepting the offer: